Our Story

 We have initiated a constructive dialogue with Commerzbank and are fully supportive of its management team and corporate strategy. metronuclear introduced the #BetOnBettina hashtag to social media in support of Commerzbank’s dynamic Chief Executive Officer, whose candidacy for the role metronuclear publicly supported with mentions in the German press.

-In the first half of 2024, Commerzbank earned 1.3 billion euros in profits and achieved a return on tangible equity of around 9 percent.
-Against the backdrop of a robust Tier 1 common equity (CET1) ratio of 14.8 percent that exceeds minimum requirements by a healthy 445 basis points and is amongst the highest in the bank’s European bank peer group, the bank has indicated that profits will not accrue to CET1 during 2024, which in turn signals that it may opt to pay out its entire profit for the year as capital returns to shareholders.
+In the first nine months of 2024, Commerzbank earned 1.9 billion euros in profits and achieved a return on tangible equity of around 9 percent.
+Against the backdrop of a robust Tier 1 common equity (CET1) ratio of 14.8 percent that exceeds minimum requirements by a healthy 451 basis points and is amongst the highest in the bank’s European bank peer group, the bank has indicated that profits will not accrue to CET1 during 2024, which in turn signals that it may opt to pay out its entire profit for the year as capital returns to shareholders.

 In September 2024, the German government announced that it will sell its stake in Commerzbank in a transparent, non-discriminatory, and market-friendly manner, in accordance with European Union law.
 UniCredit SpA, Italy’s second-largest bank, announced that it had acquired a 4.49 percent stake in Commerzbank from the German government and a similar amount in the open market for a total stake of around 9 percent.
 UniCredit also stated that it is engaging Commerzbank to explore “value-creating opportunities for all stakeholders of both banks.”
 UniCredit’s Chief Executive Officer then stated that an outright merger or acquisition is a clear possibility.
 The European Central Bank, which is the regulator of both Commerzbank and UniCredit, then stated that cross-border bank consolidation is important and that it hopes for continued near-term progress on same.
 The German Finance Minister then stated that the government is not a long-term shareholder of Commerzbank and that it must sell its stake in the market without discrimination, which in our view should not exclude UniCredit as a prospective buyer.
 The German government then announced that it would pause further sales of Commerzbank shares until further notice.
 Media reports suggested this pause is attributable to UniCredit’s emergence as a prospective strategic buyer of Commerzbank. metronuclear believes the German government’s maintenance of a stake in Commerzbank until further notice is antithetical to and incompatible with the bank’s independence.
 Partial government ownership suggests a need for protection which we believe is unwarranted for a bank the government itself describes as a stable and profitable institute.
 UniCredit then announced that using derivatives it had acquired an additional 11.5 percent stake in Commerzbank, raising its overall economic stake to around 21 percent, making it Commerzbank’s single largest shareholder.
 The German Finance Ministry then stated that the German government does not support a UniCredit takeover of Commerzbank, and that it had communicated this sentiment to UniCredit.
 The German government itself then stated that it has no legal powers to block a UniCredit takeover of Commerzbank.
 The European Central Bank has regulatory authority over major banks in the European Union, not national governments.
 A major private shareholder of Commerzbank then publicly stated that Commerzbank should meet with UniCredit with an open mind.
 Commerzbank then issued a strategy update raising its return on tangible equity target for 2027 to 12 percent and guiding towards the payout of more than 90 percent of its earnings (net of AT1 coupons) as either share buybacks or dividends starting in 2025.
-Commerzbank then agreed to meet with UniCredit to discuss the latter’s ideas about value creation.
+Commerzbank then agreed to meet with UniCredit for the first time following the latter’s investment in the former.
+Media reports suggested Commerzbank would further optimize its risk-weighted assets through (amongst other measures) synthetic risk transfers to unlock additional capital for distribution to shareholders and for acquisitions.
+UniCredit then published four slides tactically dismantling the main concerns raised about a potential merger, underscoring its superior efficiency, profitability, and capitalization, plus its existing presence in Germany.
+UniCredit’s CEO commented that consideration of a merger with Commerzbank may take up to one year to fully engage all stakeholders.
+Commerzbank’s CEO then stated that UniCredit had requested another meeting with Commerzbank.

 metronuclear very clearly favors the outcome of the engagement between Commerzbank and UniCredit that creates the greatest value for Commerzbank shareholders on an after-tax basis.